top-comengineer/wcvendors/readme.txt

 Also be sure to visit our documentation http://docs.wcvendors.com/

-= Does WC Vendors work with Multisite ? =
+= Does WC Vendors Marketplace work with Multisite ? =

-WC Vendors does not work with multisite WordPress.
+WC Vendors Marketplace does not work with multisite WordPress.
 There are no plans to support this.

 == Screenshots ==